sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/status.md

 keywords: troubleshooting, status, check, health
-description: There are several ways to easily assess the status of ${solutionName}
+description: There are several ways to easily assess the status of MetricsHub

 # Health Check